Revisiting Coincident GR in Internal STEGR Formulation: Conclusions

 \section{Conclusions}

 In this work, we have revisited CGR based on the internal STEGR in Formalism 3, which was recently proposed by one of the authors in Ref.~\cite{Tomonari:2024vij}.
 We reviewed the two approaches to the STEGR theories: the Palatini and gauge approaches.
-In the first approach, we identify the geometry by imposing two conditions, teleparallel and torsion-free conditions, via Lagrange multipliers.
+In the Palatini approach, we identify the geometry by imposing two conditions, teleparallel and torsion-free conditions, via Lagrange multipliers.
+On the other hand, in the gauge approach, we realize these restrictions by fixing the gauge.
+However, regarding STEGR, there was no comprehensive understanding of how to establish this theory based on the gauge approach.

-In the second approach, we realize these restrictions by fixing the gauge.
-However, in regard to STEGR theories, there was no comprehensive understanding of establishing the theory based on the latter approach.
-We considered this issue and reformulated it correctly in the gauge approach method.
+We considered this issue and reformulated it correctly in the gauge approach.
 The key point to reconcile this issue was the generalization of the internal metric, as suggested in Refs.~\cite{Hu:2023gui, Tomonari:2024vij}.
 Then, we derived the field equations of the internal STEGR in Formalism 3 and clarified that the (Ostrogradski) ghost DOFs may exist.
 Thus, we must identify a degenerate condition by performing the DB analysis.
 After that, we revisited CGR based on our formulation.
 Imposing the coincident gauge, we derived CGR in both terms of the action integral and the field equation.

-We also discussed the possible kinematics of the STEGR theories and derived a concrete equation of motion for a test scalar particle: the norm-flow equation Eq.~\eqref{EoM of test scalar particle in STEGR theories} for massive test scalar particles and the geodesic Eq.~\eqref{geodesic equation2} for massless test scalar particles.
+We also discussed the possible kinematics of the STEGR theories and derived a concrete equation of motion for a test scalar particle: the norm-flow equation Eq.~\eqref{EoM of test scalar particle in STEGR theories} and the modified autoparallel equation Eq.~\eqref{EoM of test scalar particle in STEGR theories in generic frame with affne parameter} for massive test scalar particles and the geodesic Eq.~\eqref{geodesic equation2} for massless test scalar particles.
+We emphasize that our formulation naturally incorporates the possibility of a variable mass arising from non-metricity, implying the existence of a coordinate system where the mass remains constant even without employing the proper time.
+A thorough investigation of this issue is left for future work.
 We summarize our results in Table~\ref{table: Summarize of revisiting CGR}.